noahjb/novi_cd_test/instructions/branch0.md

 * Define routes for our API ([A what now?](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=what%20is%20an%20api))
 * Define routes for our Angular app

-At the top of `server.js`, we import the modules we'll be using to build this application:
+At the top of `server.js`, you should see the code that imports the modules we'll be using to build our application:

 ```javascript
 // Define variables to hold all of the imported modules.